upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 which does not allow an evaluation of, e.g., control on component level in case of load fluctuations in the grid.
 In addition, few tools like [@lara2023revisiting] already exist in Julia, which offer dynamic simulations.
 However, the latter is based on different simplifications (e.g. assumption of a symmetric grid, fixed frequency, ...) and also do not offer an interface to RL toolboxes.
-In contrast to this, to ensure seamless integration of the control algorithms, the Gymnasium-based API [@FaramaFoundation2023] is implemented in ``ElectricGrid.jl``.
+To ensure a seamless integration of the control algorithms, the Gymnasium-based API [@FaramaFoundation2023] should be used, which has been established as a standard in recent years.
 For other projects implementing the Gymnasium-based API, such as GridAlive (based on Grid2Op [@Donnot2020]) and ChroniX2Grid [@Marot2020], the focus remains on top-down control and steady-state models.
-Therefore, this contribution provides a tool to close this gap.
+Therefore, ``ElectricGrid.jl`` provides a tool to close these highlighted gaps.

 # Interfaces for control and reinforcement learning